paulaweir/git-tutorial/notes.md

 - Linux used BitKeeper (which derived from Sun TeamWare, built on SCCS + NFS) until there was a license fall out

 - Linus wrote Git (coincidentally another kernel developer wrote Mercurial)

+- Good tutorial on git and workflow: "use git the proper way"

+-Some useful command: